wp-plugins/nextgen-facebook/readme.txt

 * **Fixed** the detection of featured images for the Pinterest button in the sidebar.

 Note: The default sidebar CSS has been updated.
-If you have not made any modifications to the default sidbar CSS, you may clear its content and save the empty text area -- the new defaults will be reloaded.
+If you have not made any modifications to the default sidebar CSS, you may clear its content and save the empty text area -- the new defaults will be reloaded.
 If you would like to manually update the CSS, you should change:

 `
 -#ngfb-sidebar .ngfb-buttons div.pinterest-button > a { vertical-align:bottom !important; }